 Tango is the survivor of a Political turmoil and disaster that struck Argentina post WWII, and continued until the return of Democracy in the 1980s.
 Culture of all kinds was impacted, as artists and progressives fled the country to escape repression, or went underground.
 It is humbling as a non-Argentine, or adopted Argentine, to be a reservoir of the kind of knowledge that would usually be passed from parent to child over generations.
 This natural process was interrupted by forces beyond control of the dancers, musicians, and poets that created and sustained Tango through its generations.
 Tango is now back and getting both stronger, and beyond the boundaries of the Argentine.
 But the legacy of the older dancers is a resource that deserves to be preserved and passed on and in my own fashion I am doing that here in Massachusetts.

 After 20 plus years of road life I chose to retire from touring in order to help care for my aging parents.
+Some people aren’t lucky enough to have someone look after them in their old age.
+Which is why some people look to using a site like EquityRelease.co.uk, as equity release is a popular way to finance retirement.
 My Dad has since passed and my Mom at 87 is still with me.
 Our current experiment in alternative elder care has been combined with my desire to teach intensively while doing the extensive work on the archival material that I can only accomplish here at home.
 The Tango house that has resulted is an ample facility with living, visiting, working and studying all layered together.
 It is a fabulous place to visit and dance.